 When wisdom teeth are left unmonitored and untreated, they can cause a host of oral health issues.
-Dr. Smith can remove these notoriously problematic teeth before they wreak havoc.
+Dr. Smith & Dr. Stern can remove these notoriously problematic teeth before they wreak havoc.

 Hear From Our Wisdom Teeth Removal Patients Like You

 Greater Columbus Oral Surgery & Dental Implants offers a broad scope of oral and maxillofacial surgery services, including the removal of wisdom teeth.
-When you come to our practice in Grove City OH, Dr. Smith and his compassionate care team will make sure you feel safe, comfortable, and informed throughout your treatment.
-If you or your child have been referred for wisdom teeth removal, we encourage you to call our practice to schedule a consultation with Dr. Smith.
+Dr. Smith & Dr. Stern along with their compassionate care team in Grove City and Powell, OH, will make sure you feel safe, comfortable, and informed throughout your treatment.
+If you or your child have been referred for wisdom teeth removal, we encourage you to call our practice to schedule a consultation with Dr. Smith or Dr. Stern.

 Our patients are sharing their positive wisdom teeth removal stories.
 Listen to what they’re saying about their experience at Greater Columbus Oral Surgery & Dental Implants.